-The Company has experienced net losses and negative cash flows from operating activities since its inception, and, as of March 31, 2017 had an accumulated deficit of \$246,262.
+The Company has experienced net losses and negative cash flows from operating activities since its inception, and, as of September 30, 2017 had an accumulated deficit of \$280,646.
 The Company expects to continue to incur net losses in the foreseeable future.
 A successful transition to profitable operations is dependent upon achieving a level of revenues adequate to support the Company's cost structure.

-The Company believes that its cash and cash equivalents at March 31, 2017, together with expected cash inflows from the commercialization of Xtampza will enable the Company to fund its operating expenses, debt service and capital expenditure requirements into 2019.
+The Company believes that its cash and cash equivalents at September 30, 2017, together with expected cash inflows from the commercialization of Xtampza, as well as proceeds from its ATM offering through October 2017 (see note 2), will enable the Company to fund its operating expenses, debt service and capital expenditure requirements into mid-2019.
 The Company may never achieve profitability, and unless and until it does, the Company will continue to need to raise additional cash.
 Management intends to fund future operations through additional private or public debt or equity offerings, and may seek additional capital through arrangements with strategic partners or from other sources.
 If the Company is unable to obtain financing or increase profitability, the related lack of liquidity will have a material adverse effect on the Company's operations and future prospects.